KonstantinData/Bootcamp-Analytics/My Masterschool Bootcamp.md

-## My Academic Journey ✅

-A dedicated repository to showcase my learning path, achievements, and aspirations in the fields of **Data Analytics** and **Data Engineering**. 🚀

-### Languages 🌍
-- **German:** Native speaker with excellent proficiency in both professional and informal settings.
-- **English:** Advanced, confident in business communication and technical discussions.
-- **Greek:** Intermediate level, sufficient for everyday conversations and basic interactions.
+# My Masterschool Bootcamp 🚀

+Welcome to my journey through the **Masterschool Bootcamp**, where I am developing my skills in **Data Analytics** and **Data Engineering**.
+This program equips me with the technical expertise and hands-on experience needed to succeed in the dynamic field of data.

 ## Masterschool Course Overview 🎓